jarthurgross/website/_posts/2016-09-06-predicting_arxiv_submissions.md

 ![Inner quartile predictions]({{ relative }}images/linlog_quartiles.png)

-There are certaily a significant number of data points that lie outside the shaded regions, but we do appear to be roughly capturing some of the wiggles.
+There are certainly a significant number of data points that lie outside the shaded regions, but we do appear to be roughly capturing some of the wiggles.

 Making a Prediction